Aliases for SLC4A8 Gene

 GeneCards Summary for SLC4A8 Gene

 SLC4A8 (Solute Carrier Family 4 Member 8) is a Protein Coding gene.
 Diseases associated with SLC4A8 include Voyeurism and Transvestism.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity and anion transmembrane transporter activity.
+Gene Ontology (GO) annotations related to this gene include transporter activity and anion transmembrane transporter activity.
 An important paralog of this gene is SLC4A10.

 UniProtKB/Swiss-Prot for SLC4A8 Gene